 And there are none on the left side.

 On the bottom edge of the right side, there is a silver ON / OFF switch.
-When you have a device plugged into the Power Core it will not begin charging until that switch has been thrown.
+When a device is plugged into the Power Core, it will not begin charging until that switch is thrown.
 If no device is plugged in, flipping the switch will give a quick indication of the amount of power left in the brick.

-The Power Core is portable enough that it can slip into a pocket in your gear bag or SCOTTEVEST coat without taking up too much room or weighing you down.
-The additional boost that it provides should be enough to keep you going on even the worst of days.
+The Power Core is portable enough to slip into a pocket in your gear bag or SCOTTEVEST coat without taking up too much room or weighing you down.
+The additional boost it provides should be enough to keep you going on even the worst of days.

 The PhoneSuit Primo Power Core Rechargeable Battery Pack for Tablets and Phones is available directly from the manufacturer.